atoato88/taiyakisun-server/README.md

 ## Build binary

+You can select from 2 options.
-For local build
+1. For local build
 ```
 make
 ```

-For build in docker container
+1. For build in docker container

 ```
 make build-in-docker
 ```

-Binary put root of this repository as `main`.
+Build binary will be placed at root of repository as `main`.

 # How to use